 Credit risk - For any swaps with a positive fair value, NPGA would be exposed to credit risk in the amount of the fair value of the swaps.
 NPGA reduces its exposure to credit risk by requiring the counterparty to maintain credit ratings as defined in contract documents.
-As of March 31, 2024 and 2023, the counterparty was rated A- by S&P Global Ratings and A1 by Moody's Investors Service.
+As of March 31, 2025 and 2024, the counterparty was rated A- by S&P Global Ratings and A1 by Moody's Investors Service.
 The counterparty is exposed to credit risk for the swaps with a negative fair value.
 In accordance with the agreement with the counterparty, NPGA would be required to post collateral if the negative fair value exceeds \$5,000,000.
-NPGA is not exposed to credit risk at March 31, 2024 and 2023, as the swaps had a negative fair value.
+NPGA has mitigated its credit risk due to the positive fair value at March 31, 2025 by verifying the credit rating of its counterparty.
+NPGA was not exposed to credit risk at March 31, 2024, as the swaps had a negative fair value.

 Termination risk - NPGA or the counterparties may terminate the swaps if either party fails to perform as outlined in the terms of the contracts.
-If a swap agreement is terminated, each party will make the calculations on its part, and will provide to the other party a statement showing relevant quotations and specifying any amount payable according to the applicable swap agreements.
+If a swap agreement is terminated, each party will make the calculations on its part and will provide to the other party a statement showing relevant quotations and specifying any amount payable according to the applicable swap agreements.